 • Titian’s Rest on the Flight into Egypt sold privately in 2011 for a reported £50 million, emphasizing the private sale market’s growing appetite for museum-grade works.

-These vehicles have attracted interest from wealth managers and family offices seeking uncorrelated assets with tangible cultural value.
-Some funds report internal rates of return (IRRs) between 6% and 10%, depending on holding periods, artist attribution, and sale timing.
+These vehicles have attracted real interest from wealth managers and family offices seeking uncorrelated assets with tangible cultural value.
+Some funds report internal rates of return between 6% and 10%, depending on holding periods, artist attribution, and sale timing.
+That’s not a trivial number for an asset that also happens to look extraordinary on a wall.

-Importantly, Renaissance Art also offers non-financial returns—cultural capital, prestige, and philanthropic leverage.
+Renaissance Art also delivers non-financial returns that shouldn’t be underestimated.
+Cultural capital, prestige, and philanthropic leverage all factor in.
 Works placed on long-term loan to museums or shown in international exhibitions often experience valuation uplift following public display and scholarly attention.
+Your collection becomes part of the cultural conversation, and that visibility has real monetary consequences.

 • Provenance: Documented ownership, especially connections to historical figures or noble lineages, can add significant premium.